jcofer555/unraid_scripts_and_guides/guides/upgrading_unraid.md

-# Updating unRAID OS to a new stable release - jcofer/AgentXXL hybrid version:
+# Updating unRAID OS to a new stable release - jcofer555/AgentXXL:

 ****
 Read the release notes and these instructions before attempting the upgrade (see note 1 below).
 If you have any questions, please ask in the